theaquamarine/windows-powershell-docs/docset/windows/uev/clear-uevconfiguration.md

 ```

 ### -DontSyncWindows8AppSettings
-Indicates that the cmdlet clears the setting for not synchronizing settings for Windows® 8 apps.
+Indicates that the cmdlet clears the setting for not synchronizing settings for Windows??
+8 apps.

 ```yaml
 Type: SwitchParameter